Abadrausar/Rubble-/other/Rubble Readme.txt

 To activate or deactivate a Rubble addon manually you may set it's entry in addons/addonlist.ini to "true" or "false".
 If you just installed an addon it will not have an entry until Rubble has run at least once (after the addon was installed).
 If you want to run Rubble without generating anything so as to update the addon list file just run 'rubble -addonlist' (the GUI does this as part of it's startup process).
+It is possible to specify addons manually as well, just use -addons.

 Some addons may allow additional configuration via "config variables", these are generally for advanced users and may be specified with the -config command line option.